What is Equitable Development?

 Phase 2: Project metrics

 In the second phase of this work, we will develop metrics that assess the extent to which development projects incorporate the best practices outlined in the Equitable Development Guidelines.
 This phase will also include pilot testing of the metrics to ensure that they are meaningful and feasible to measure.
 We will partner with developers and conduct outreach to other development stakeholders to better understand how well the metrics capture the many aspects of equitable development.
-A planning studio at the Hunter College Department of Urban Policy and Planning is currently working on this phase of the project.
+A planning studio at the Hunter College Department of Urban Policy and Planning undertook some of the initial work on this phase of the project.